thoughtspot/thoughtspot.github.io/_admin/system-monitor/overview.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-The **Overview** tab summarizes basic information about how your cluster and who uses it.
-Choose **Admin > System Health > Overview** to see this tab.
-The tab is a pinboard with information about the system status and resource usage.
+The **Overview** pinboard summarizes essential information about your cluster and its users.
+Choose **Admin > System Health > Overview** to see this pinboard.

 ## Understand system boards and pinboards

-The **Overview** page includes system charts and standard ThoughtSpot <a href="#" data-toggle="tooltip" data-original-title='{{site.data.glossary.pinboard}}'>answers</a>.
-The system charts contain information that are system generated in real time and use internal system data.
-The other answers rely on underlying system worksheets which administrators can view.
+The **Overview** page includes system panels and standard ThoughtSpot <a href="#" data-toggle="tooltip" data-original-title='{{site.data.glossary.answer}}'>answers</a>.
+The system charts are  generated in real time and relies on internal system data.
+The answers rely on underlying system worksheets which are available to ThoughtSpot administrators.
 The information in these answers update hourly from internal tables that collect monitoring statistics.

-Each answer has a menu.
+Each answers has a menu.
 You can present or copy the links to the system charts.
-The answers have the standard ThoughtSpot answer menu.
-You can use the menu to do additional actions such as download the panel's answer or present information about your ThoughtSpot cluster.
+The answers have a subset of the ThoughtSpot answer menu.
+You can use the menu to do additional actions such as download the answer or present information about your ThoughtSpot cluster.
 You cannot, however, change the underlying query.

-To find out how a particular answer result is calculated, do the following:
+To find out how a particular answer was created, do the
+following:

 1. Select **Edit** from the panel menu.